francisrmatt/eleventy-site/src/posts/design.md

 ### The first site

-Being pure HTML, the first site is the most extreme of the three when considered against many of the modern sites one normally uses.
+Comprising a single HTML file, the first site is the most extreme of the three when considered against most modern websites.
+The site has no styling, and quite tersely proposes that any styling is a waste of time.

 ### The second site